GrinonBarrett/Taksidos/Placeholder Creature.md

 **Limited Sensing**: The dyllakhar is devoid of organs to sense, but can sense the vibrations in its bones- essentially giving it a sense of hearing and touch.
 It also perceives everything its head perceives.

+**Terrifying Presence**: When initiative is rolled, anything else rolling for initiative must succeed a [Will] save with a DV equal to the Dyllakhar's [Will] score + [Empy] bonus or be deathly afraid of it.
+A critical failure forces a creature to be stunned with fear for a number of phases equal to the points of failure, causing them to be dazed and vulnerable during this time.
+A creature which can directly percieve the Dyllakhar, has no remaining hitpoints, and a [Will] score below the Dyllakhar is incapacitated by the fear (but stable).

 **Loose Head**: The Dyllakhar's head is a seperate object, devoid of any color.
 It is foul and fetid smelling.
-It possesses the 5 basic senses.
+It possesses the 5 basic senses and can perceive the effects of magic with them.
 Additionally, the head can be used as a weapon by the dyllakhar to inflict melee biting attacks against a foe within 1 yard.